kwasniew/hyperapp2-real-world-example/README.md

 ### No code splitting

 I've run some experiments with this codebase and code splitting per route/page brings only minor improvements over single bundle when visiting a home page (16.5kB vs 15kB).
-After navigating all the pages, single bundle minifies/gzips more effectively so we ship fewer bytes overall (16.5kB vs 31kB).
+After navigating all the pages, single bundle minifies/gzips more effectively so we ship fewer bytes overall.

 Compare for yourself: [code splitting](https://hyperapp2.surge.sh/) vs [no code splitting](https://hyperapp2.netlify.com/)

-### Testing strategy

-I wanted to optimize for fast, easy to write and stable tests.

-I decided to go for page/component tests in jsdom.
-This style of testing allows for aggressive refactoring without breaking tests.

-Tools:
-* mocha - popular test runner with built-in reporter, less magical than jest (consider switching to tape or testmatrix)
-* esm - allows to use ES6 modules in Node.js before we get better native support
-* jsdom - faster than spinning the browser (jsdom startup time is still our major bottleneck)
-* polly.js - on first test run we're recording HTTP traffic (faster than writing manual stubs).
-For subsequent runs we reply the recorded responses for faster I/O
-* dom-testing-library - convenient utils for async waiting, DOM querying and firing events